owenasu/time-travel-ohymers/zine/intro.md

 This fix makes so the time machine does not teleport you whe you dont want to be teleported
 //feat writer ideas
 Fix the idea of the write and make it more wild
+//FIX
+Fix the length of sentances
+Make sure there are no run along sentances